Benjamin Singleton (Australian settler): Career as a miller

+One of the mills was a tidal mill on the right bank of Hawkesbury River estuary, situated about halfway between Wisemans Ferry and Peats Ferry.
+It was near the confluence with tidal Laybury's Creek, which was impounded to provide the necessary tidal flows of water to power the undershot water wheel.
+It was used to mill wheat and maize, until the great flood of 1867, which caused extensive damage and it was derelict by the 1880s.
+The ruin survived in substantially complete form into the early 20th Century.
+Only some foundation stones remain now.
+The mill has given its name to the suburb, Singletons Mill, New South Wales, which includes its former site.

 Exploration

 In October 1817, Benjamin Singleton set out with a party of men including William Parr and Aboriginal guides to find a route, suitable for wagons, to the Hunter River.
 They almost reached the Hunter Valley before turning back.
 In April 1818 he led a private expedition to the Hunter which was also unsuccessful.

 When, in 1819, John Howe managed to reach the Hunter, he followed in part the route discovered by Singleton and Parr.
 He had discovered some fine grazing land, but Howe was dissatisfied with the route.

 In February, 1820, John Howe left Windsor with a party of fifteen, including Benjamin Singleton and two Aboriginal guides.
 By following the advice of the guides they were able to find a route which became known as the Bulga Road.
 On 15 March they reached the Hunter, and followed its course upstream as far as Maitland.
 For his part in this expedition Singleton was granted 200 acre, part of which became the site of the town of Singleton.